Man charged over serious sexual assault

 These are external links and will open in a new window

-A 20-year-old man has been charged in connection with a serious sexual assault outside a nightclub in Perth.
+A 32-year-old man has been charged in connection with the serious sexual assault of a 22-year-old woman in Dundee's Seagate.

-The attack took place near the Ice Factory club on 28 January.
+The man was arrested earlier on Wednesday following the alleged attack at St Paul's Court in the city.